The Best Early Access Strategy Games04 Apr 2019 0

 Cogmind trades fantasy for a cybernetic dungeon run, where the player must salvage parts inside a dungeon and escape.
 The austere visuals work marvellously to sell the idea that you're a junky clutch of circuits and waldos, parsing your way around a network of tunnels and subterranean factories amid a seething tide of ambivalent worker drones and easily-tripped and unrelenting security bots.

-Your machine can equip and use all sorts of materiel, interface with networks, hack for data, as well as a suitable kinetic combat system.
-The latter is certainly one to comfort the roguelike-shy, or tip the scales for the roguelike-curious.
+Your machine can equip and use all sorts of material, interface with networks, hack for data, as well as a suitable kinetic combat system.
+The latter is certainly one to comfort the roguelike-shy or tip the scales for the roguelike-curious.
 This is not some mild blippy-bloppy bump-fest.
 Cogmind's combat is electrifying, with all sorts of crunchy synthetic sound design to bolster exploding ordnance and destruction of enemies.
 Cogmind features the depth of the genre, with a sense of impact is often missing in action.
 And in this state, it feels incredibly feature-complete.
 Johnny Five-stars.

-Empires of the Undergrowth
+Empires of the Undergrowth (Steam Page)

 Publisher/Developer: Slug Disco Studios